LiuXingrui/Work_Space-1/BP/README.md

    if "pavg/wt">=1, then it will be explained as weight of errors and pavg=wt/n.

    qBPx only decode z-errors (use Hx).
-   qBPx2 will decode the same error again use another random p_distribution if reaches maximum iterations.

    aqBP gives more information.   aqBP_try_again works same way as qBPx2, aqBP_print_mes print messages after each iteration if the decodeing reaches the maximum iterations.